Introduction#

 AISC#

-The from_aisc function generates standard steel shapes using an AISC identifier:
+The from_aisc function generates standard steel shapes using an AISC identifier.
+For example, the following code creates a WideFlange object with the dimensions of an AISC W14x211 shape.

 from xsection.library import from_aisc